Michael Horovitz: Personal life and death

 Horovitz was married to the English poet Frances Horovitz (1938–1983), their son Adam Horovitz (born 1971) is also a poet, performer and journalist.

 Michael Horovitz's home was in Notting Hill, London.
 In his later years, it became a notoriously chaotic repository of his personal papers and archives.
 "Indoor skip it may seem to you, but compared to Francis Bacon's studio, my pad here is Versailles", he said in a 2010 Evening Standard interview.
 Horovitz was a loyal supporter of Arsenal Football Club.

-Horovitz met the British-Spanish artist Vanessa Vie in 2012 with whom he sustained a personal and creative partnership until his death.
+Horovitz met the British-Spanish artist Vanessa Vie in 2012, with whom he sustained a personal and creative partnership until his death.

 Horovitz died at St Mary's Hospital, Paddington, on 7 July 2021, at the age of 86.
 He was also recognised for his artwork and at the time of his death a two-week exhibition of his "Bop Art paintings, collages and picture poems" was opening at the Chelsea Arts Club (6–25 July).

-Michael Horovitz is buried in Kensal Green Cemetery next to Harold Pinter, Eric Fried, Anthony Trollope, Wilkie Collins, William Makepeace Thackeray, Alice Maynell, in among other renowned contributors to the world of literature, and the arts.
+Michael Horovitz is buried in Kensal Green Cemetery next to Harold Pinter, Eric Fried, Anthony Trollope, Wilkie Collins, William Makepeace Thackeray, among other renowned contributors to the worlds of literature and the arts.